mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 (for [ta (get elements "a")] (print (get-element-data ta)))
 ~~~~~~~~

 The function **get-element-data** defined in lines 5-9 accepts as an argument an HTML element object (as defined in the Beautiful soup library) and extracts data, if available, for text, name, class, and href values.
-The function **get-page-html-elements** defied in lines 11-18 accepts as an argument a string containing a URI and returns a dictionary (or map, or hashtable) containing lists of all **a**, **h1**, **h2**, and **title** elements in the web page pointed to by the input URI.
+The function **get-page-html-elements** defied in lines 11-18 accepts as an argument a string containing a URI and returns a dictionary (or map, or hash table) containing lists of all **a**, **h1**, **h2**, and **title** elements in the web page pointed to by the input URI.
 You can modify **get-page-html-elements** to add additional HTML element types, as needed.

 Here is the output (with many lines removed for brevity):